Welcome to IEEE ICCT 2024

 Tohoku University, Japan

 Fumiyuki Adachi received the B.S. and Dr. Eng. degrees in electrical engineering from Tohoku University, Sendai, Japan, in 1973 and 1984, respectively.
 In April 1973, he joined the Electrical Communications Laboratories of NTT and started mobile communications research.
-From July 1992 to December 1999, he was with NTT DOCOMO, where he led a research group on wideband/broadband wireless access for 3G and beyond.
-He contributed to the development of 3G air interface standard, known as W-CDMA.
-From October 1984 to September 1985, he was a United Kingdom SERC Visiting Research Fellow in the Department of Electrical Engineering and Electronics at Liverpool University.
+From July 1992 to December 1999, he was with NTT DOCOMO, leading a research group on wideband/broadband wireless access for 3G and beyond.
+He contributed to developing the 3G air interface standard, known as W-CDMA.
 Since January 2000, he has been with Tohoku University, Sendai, Japan.
-Currently, he is leading a resilient wireless communication research group with the aim of realizing beyond 5G systems as a Specially Appointed Research Fellow/Professor Emeritus at the International Research Institute of Disaster Science (IRIDeS), Tohoku University.
-His research interests are in the area of wireless signal processing and networking, including multi-access, equalization, antenna diversity, cooperative transmission, channel coding, radio resource management, etc.
+Currently, he is researching resilient wireless communication technology to realize beyond 5G/6G systems as a Specially Appointed Research Fellow/Professor Emeritus at the International Research Institute of Disaster Science (IRIDeS), Tohoku University.
+His research interests are in the areas of wireless signal processing and networking, including multi-access, equalization, antenna diversity, cooperative transmission, channel coding, and radio resource management.
+He is IEEE Life Fellow and IEICE Life Fellow.
+He is the recipient of 2000 IEEE VTS Avant Garde Award, 2002 IEICE Achievement Award, 2004 Thomson Scientific Research Front Award, 2010 Prime Minister Invention Award, 2014 C&C Prize, 2017 IEEE VTS Stuart Meyer Memorial Award, and 2017 IEEE ComSoc RCC Technical Recognition Awar

 Honggang Zhang

-Zhejiang Laboratory, China
+Zhejiang University, China

 Honggang Zhang (Fellow, IEEE) is the Chief Managing Editor of Intelligent Computing, a Science Partner Journal (SPJ), as well as a Professor with the College of Information Science and Electronic Engineering, Zhejiang University, Hangzhou, China.
 He was an Honorary Visiting Professor with the University of York, York, U.K., and an International Chair Professor of Excellence with the Université Européenne de Bretagne and Supélec, France.
 He has coauthored and edited two books: Cognitive Communications: Distributed Artificial Intelligence (DAI), Regulatory Policy & Economics, Implementation (Wiley) and Green Communications: Theoretical Fundamentals, Algorithms and Applications (CRC Press).
 His research interests include cognitive radio and networks, green communications, machine learning, artificial intelligence, semantic communications, mobile computing, and the Internet of Intelligence (IoI).
 He is a co-recipient of the 2021 IEEE Communications Society Outstanding Paper Award and the 2021 IEEE Internet of Things Journal Best Paper Award.
 He was the leading Guest Editor for the Special Issues on Green Communications of the IEEE Communications Magazine.
 He served as a Series Editor for the IEEE Communications Magazine (Green Communications and Computing Networks Series) from 2015 to 2018 and the Chair of the Technical Committee on Cognitive Networks of the IEEE Communications Society from 2011 to 2012.
 He is the Associate Editor-in-Chief of China Communications.